holographfoundation/gains-token/README.md

 ### ManageAllowlist

 Manages the allowlist in the MigrateHLGToGAINS contract using a JSON file.
-The script now uses batchAddToAllowlist for efficiency.

 Example JSON file allowlist.json: